FaithRayy/FaithRayy.github.io/README.md

 ### Senior Design: PRINT webpage
 - *A digital humanities research platform developed by CHDR that enables scholars to explore historical correspondence networks.*
 - *Tools: Ubuntu, MariaDB, React, Mapwarper, NetworkX, Leaflet, Figma, Git*

+### Rythm Of The Skies
+- *A web application using the Spotify API to make Spotify playlists based on the weather in your area.*
+- *Technology Used: MERN stack, Postman, AWS*

 ## 🛠️ Skills